PichaiRaman/SurvAnalysis_Pub/README.md

 2. Quantile based cut-off at 25th and 75th percentile
 3. Scanning approach - finding optimal cut-off
 4. Cox Regression
-5. Gaussian-Mixture model assuming 2 distributions
+5. K-means
-6. Jess Method
+6. Distrubtion Specific cut-off (Jess Method)

 you can run the code by going into the code directory and typing